jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Top-Level-Projects.md

 to align with the Raspberry Pi Rover Architecture Guide.
 Changes from the original are marked: ✏️ updated · ➕ added · ✅ unchanged

+Note: Review and refine.
+write all results as a proper .md reference document, plus give a clean visual summary that is also md, and cut and pastable into tools like Google docs & Slide, as well as compatable with Github md documents.

 🧭 1.
 Core Design Philosophy ✅